yewyewXD/Frontend-Application/README.md

 - Change country (Germany, Austria, Switzerland are available)
 - Button to update the user data

-It is important that the user receives feedback if his input is incorrect, correct, his data has not been saved and his data has been successfully saved.
+It is important that the user receives feedback if his input is incorrect, correct, his data has not been saved and his data has been successfully saved with a fake AJAX call.

 # Layout

-You can use Bootstrap framework or other CSS frameworks if you want, or of course you could just build your own custom frontend styles, or a mix of the two approaches.
+Please do not use Bootsrap or similar frameworks for CSS, just create new CSS from scratch.

 Please note that this dashboard should be responsive, and be usable on mobile and tablets as well.